BT Infinity review: is it any good?

 That said, BT Infinity beats Virgin on speeds when it comes to uploads.

-In the same set of Ofcom tests we mention above, these were the upload speeds on offer, and the averages achieved over a 24 hour period:
+Previous Ofcom tests published in March 2016 have also revealed the upload speeds on offer, and the averages achieved over a 24-hour period:

 |Advertised Speed||Ofcom Average Speed|

 |up to 152Mb / 200Mb